-The Organization recorded contributed services and materials support and related expenses of \$217,309 and \$390,769, of which \$0 and \$17,639 was capitalized as property and equipment during the years ended December 31, 2022 and 2021.
+The Organization recorded contributed services and materials support and related expenses of \$258,126 during the year ended December 31, 2023.

 Transaction price:

 For exchange transactions, the transaction price is the amount of consideration the Organization expects to be entitled to in exchange for transferring goods and services to the customer.
 When a contract has a single performance obligation, the entire transaction price is attributed to that performance obligation.